seckum/SWE599_MakamProject/README.md

 # SWE599_MakamProject
 -SWE599_Final_Project
 -Data File includes sample audio files
-makamproject_seckin is the latest makamanalyser file it includes the necessary python files.
+-makamproject_seckin is the latest makamanalyser file it includes the necessary python files.
 # How to Use

 -Clone the main directory